luruke/browser-2020/README.md

 ---

 ## GamePad API
-Allows to use a physical gamepad
+Allows to use a physical gamepad.

 ---

 ## WebUSB API
-Allows to use a physical gamepad
+Allows to access and use peripherals connected via USB.

 ---

 ## Web Bluetooth API
+Allows to access and use bluetooth devices.

 ---

 ## Web MIDI
+Allows to access and use MIDI devices.

 ---